jspacco/TestyMcTestface/readme.md

     * Install using [these instructions](https://openjfx.io/openjfx-docs/#gradle)
     * My Mac required the x86 files for some reason, even though I have an M1 chip
 * gradle
-    * Ugh, this is such a mess to use in Eclipse; I feel like I'm learning LaTeX again for the first time and constantly copying the one document I know works

 TODO
 ---
 * fxml for css styling
 * test String and String[]
 * trigger saving to JSON as soon as you upload a classfile
 	* autosave after adding every new test case
-* add a textbox for what each method does that students can enter
 * tooltips
-* syntax highlighting for the method header